 Fellow Since 1992

-This profile was prepared when Gita Ramaswamy was elected to the Ashoka Fellowship in 1992.
+This description of Gita Ramaswamy's work was prepared when Gita Ramaswamy was elected to the Ashoka Fellowship in 1992.

 Gita Ramaswamy, working in the deeply troubled south central India state of Andhra Pradesh, is showing systematically how it is possible to help the rural landless poor assert their constitutional and legal rights successfully, without tearing society apart.